trueos/trueos-docs/trueos-handbook/preinstall.rst

 device:

-* A utility capable of writing the image to a USB media; the available utilities will depend upon the installed operating system.
+* A utility capable of writing the image to a USB media; the available utilities depend on the installed operating system.

 * A USB thumb drive or hard drive large enough to hold the image.